KauzClay/docs-tap/install-tanzu-cli.hbs.md

 For more information, see [Install Plugins](#install-plugins).

 Use a package manager to install Tanzu CLI on Windows, Mac, or Linux OS.
-Alternatively, download and install manually from Tanzu Network, VMware Customer Connect, or GitHub.
+Alternatively, download and install manually from the Broadcom Support Portal or GitHub.

 Basic installation instructions are provided below.
 For more information including how to install the Tanzu CLI and CLI plug-ins in Internet-restricted environments, see the